 Click here for additional information or to plan your visit.

 3. Cannon Beach

-In addition to being one of the premier art towns in the United States, Cannon Beach is also one of the top 10 romantic coastal destinations in the country according to USA Today.
+In addition to being one of the premier art towns in the United States, Cannon Beach is also one of the top 10 romantic coastal destinations in the country, according to USA Today.
 It's a windy, scenic, 90-mile drive to the coast.
 There the view of the iconic Haystack Rock formation (pictured above) gives you an idea of why this is considered by National Geographic as one of the 100 most beautiful places in the world.

 There are lots of interesting places to eat (grab lunch and a beer at Cannon Beach Hardware & Public House, nicknamed Screws 'n' Brews by locals—a functional hardware store that also makes great catch-of-the-day fish sandwiches).
-You’ll also have your choice from several fantastic oceanfront resorts at which to stay (including Stephanie Inn).
+You’ll also have your choice of several fantastic oceanfront resorts at which to stay (including Stephanie Inn).

 Located just two hours from Portland is the area where Lewis and Clark wintered.
 You can trace their steps where the Columbia River meets the Pacific Ocean.
 Then you can stroll the downtown strip to peruse the town’s vintage and antique stores.
-Consider grabbing an early lunch at Bowpicker Fish & Chips, (“early” is recommended because this one-item food truck is only open until they run out of the day's catch).
-After lunch, you can grab a beer at the Fort George Brewery, and choose from the dozen or more craft beers that you won’t find anywhere outside of the Pacific Northwest.
+Consider grabbing an early lunch at Bowpicker Fish & Chips (“early” is recommended because this one-item food truck is only open until they run out of the day's catch).
+After lunch, you can grab a beer at the Fort George Brewery and choose from the dozen or more craft beers that you won’t find anywhere outside of the Pacific Northwest.